 I am a Senior Lecturer at the Department of English, University of Colombo, Sri Lanka, where I teach linguistics courses.
-Prior to this, I served at the University of Kelaniya for 15 years, moving to the University of Colombo in 2018.
+I joined the University of Colombo in 2018, prior to which I served at the University of Kelaniya for 15 years.
 My teaching experience includes designing and teaching courses in English as a Second Language as well as other linguistics courses in the fields of language acquisition (by children and adults) and social aspects of language such as language and identity.

-I maintain two online bibliographies of research on Sri Lanka: Biblioseks (on sexuality-related research) and Language in Sri Lanka (on Sri Lankan languages), blog on research at Simplify.
-You can also find me on twitter (@Kauship1) and Instagram (@ze_ditcher).
+I maintain two online bibliographies of research on Sri Lanka: Biblioseks (on sexuality-related research) and Language in Sri Lanka (on Sri Lankan languages), and blog on research at Simplify.
+You can also find me on twitter (@Kauship1), Bluesky and Instagram (@ze_ditcher).

 I am also the administrator of two student-produced sites on digital media and linguistics: How do children language? and Apps for Kids